Hits 'keep coming': Hospitals struggle as COVID beds fill

-Hits 'keep coming': Hospitals struggle as COVID beds fillSunday, December 19, 2021
+Hits 'keep coming': Hospitals struggle as COVID beds fillSaturday, December 18, 2021

 |

-DETROIT, USA (AP) — Hospitals across the country are struggling to cope with burnout among doctors, nurses, and other workers already buffeted by a crush of patients from the ongoing surge of the COVID-19 Delta variant and now bracing for the fallout of another highly transmissible mutation.
+DETROIT, Michigan (AP) — Hospitals across the US are struggling to cope with burnout among doctors, nurses and other workers, already buffeted by a crush of patients from the ongoing surge of the COVID-19 delta variant and now bracing for the fallout of another highly transmissible mutation.

 “There is no medical school class that can prepare you for this level of death,” said Dr Jacqueline Pflaum-Carlson, an emergency medicine specialist at Henry Ford Health System in Detroit.
 “The hits just keep coming.”

-The national seven-day average of COVID-19 hospital admissions was 60,000 by Wednesday, far off last winter's peak, but 50 per cent higher than in early November, the Government reported.
-The situation is more acute in cold-weather regions, where people are increasingly gathering inside and new infections are piling up.
+The national seven-day average of COVID-19 hospital admissions was 60,000 by Wednesday, far off last winter's peak but 50 percent higher than in early November, the government reported.

 New York state reported Friday that slightly more than 21,000 people had tested positive for COVID-19, a new high since tests became widely available.
 The consequences were swift in New York City: The Rockettes Christmas show was scratched for the season, and some Broadway shows cancelled performances because of outbreaks among cast members.

-“We are in a situation where we are now facing a very important Delta surge and we are looking over our shoulder at an oncoming Omicron surge,” Dr Anthony Fauci, chief medical adviser to President Joe Biden, said of the two novel coronavirus variants.
+“We are in a situation where we are now facing a very important delta surge and we are looking over our shoulder at an oncoming omicron surge,” Dr. Anthony Fauci, chief medical adviser to President Joe Biden, said of the two COVID-19 variants.

-At AdventHealth Shawnee Mission, a hospital near Kansas City, Missouri, Chief Medical Officer Dr Lisa Hays said the emergency department is experiencing backups sometimes lasting for days.

-“The beds are not the issue.
-It's the nurses to staff the beds ...
-And it's all created by rising COVID numbers and burnout,” Hays said.
-“Our nurses are burnt out.”

-Experts attribute most of the rise in cases and hospitalisations to infections among people who have not been inoculated against the novel coronavirus.
-The Government says 61 per cent of the US population is fully vaccinated.
+Experts attribute most of the rise in cases and hospitalisations to infections among people who have not been inoculated against the coronavirus.
+The government says 61 percent of the US population is fully vaccinated.

 ADVERTISEMENT